cloudnativetrainings/trainings/kubernetes_security/06_encryption_at_rest/README.md

         - --encryption-provider-config=/apiserver/encryption-config.yaml # <= add this line
 ```

 Note that the kubelet is restarting the apiserver due to we changed the pod in the static pod manifests.
 This will take ~ 2 minutes.
 The Kubernetes Cluster is not reachable until the apiserver has been restarted.
-You can check the progress via `crictl ps`.
+You can check the progress via `crictl ps | grep kube-apiserver`.

 ## Verify Encryption